 Search engine optimisation

 Chances are you and your staff will need some training and/or some documentation so you can be confident adding new products and editing other content.
-Some web design companies charge extra for this, so have a discussion about it.
+Some web design companies charge extra for this, so make sure you have a discussion with them about it.

 4) Migrating products and customers

 This is obviously critical and needs to be done smoothly so it’s a simple process for the most important people of all – your customers.
 Ensure that you feel confident that the company you choose can do this successfully for you.

 5) Improving business processes

 You’ll want to make sure you have accurate expectations and that the web design company you work with have been honest and upfront with you about when your site can be delivered.
-We’d say that realistically you’ll be looking at 4-10 weeks depending on how complex and bespoke your requirements are.
+We’d say that realistically you’ll be looking at 6-12 weeks depending on how complex and bespoke your requirements are.

 How much does an ecommerce website really cost in the UK?

-Top tip from us?
+Top tips from us?